tadele1212/Portfolio_Tadele/README.md

-# Tadele Getachew - Futuristic Portfolio
+# Tadele Getachew -  Portfolio

 A modern, futuristic portfolio website showcasing my skills and experience as a Computer Engineer, Project Manager, and AI/ML enthusiast.